-A lot of divers use this as an intermediate step into learning wreck penetration.
+A lot of divers use this as an intermediate step into wreck penetration and further technical diving.
 The course itself integrates well with penetrating wrecks and caves and allows you to explore places you have only read and dreamed about.
 Here in Pattaya and Jomtien Thailand we have a good number of ship wrecks with penetration.
 Mermaids also offer the PADI Wreck Diver Specialty Course.

 How to Book Your Course

 Booking a course with Mermaids could not be more straight forward – simply contact me.